hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ## Learning Objectives

-* to use previous knowledge of quality control steps to perform FastQC and trimming
+* to use previous knowledge of quality control steps to perform FastQC
+* to learn how to use Trimmomatic to perform quality trimming
 * to understand parameters and perform alignment using Bowtie2

 # ChIP-Seq analysis